Sósíalistaflokkurinn

 August 26, 2021

-The Socialist Party's message in the parliamentary elections on September 25, 2021: Eleventh offer to voters presented on August 26:SOCIALIST REGIONAL POLICY
+The Socialist Party of Iceland's (Sósíalistaflokkur Íslands) message in the parliamentary elections on September 25, 2021: Eleventh offer to voters submitted on August 26:SOCIALIST REGIONAL POLICY

-One of the main characteristics of the neoliberal years was a blind belief that increased efficiency and concentration would always lead to better utilization of resources and thus to the best results.
-This conviction collapsed in the 2008 Crash and was finally exposed in the corona crisis.
+One of the main characteristics of the neoliberal years was a blind belief that increased efficiency and centralization would always lead to better utilization of funds and thus to the best outcome.
+This conviction collapsed in the 2008 financial crisis and was finally exposed in the COVID-19 pandemic.
 It became clear that industries, infrastructure, and basic systems that had been run according to these goals for decades were too weak to withstand shocks.
 These systems lacked flexibility, strength, and resilience.

-This is pointed out here because the current situation of the countryside bears all the hallmarks of the government's over-reliance on efficiency and concentration.
-Fisheries have been managed with the goal of increasing rationalization through economies of scale, with accompanying concentration and inevitable regional disruption; quotas are torn from one settlement to increase efficiency in the next.
-The management and maintenance of basic systems, such as roads, energy, and telecommunications, were moved from a decentralized system to a centralized behemoth where decisions were made far from the residents.
-Demands for efficiency and concentration in the healthcare system led to the weakening of healthcare services in the regions to feed the growth of a centralized unit.
-Rural industries, which had been decentralized with many centers, increasingly took on the appearance of branches, transforming the settlements into a kind of fishing outposts that created value that was disposed of elsewhere.
-The independence of the settlements was broken down.
+This is pointed out here because the current situation of the countryside bears all the hallmarks of the government's overreliance on efficiency and centralization.
+Fisheries have been managed with the goal of increasing rationalization through economies of scale, with accompanying centralization and inevitable regional disruption; quotas are taken from one community to increase efficiency in the next.
+The administration and maintenance of basic systems, such as roads, energy, and telecommunications, were moved from a decentralized system to a centralized behemoth where decisions were made far from the residents.
+Demands for efficiency and centralization in the healthcare system led to the weakening of healthcare services in the regions to feed the growth of a centralized entity.
+Rural industries, which had been decentralized with many centers, increasingly took on the appearance of branches, transforming the communities into a kind of fishing outposts that created value that was disposed of elsewhere.
+The independence of the communities was broken down.

-Thus, the regional policy of the Independence Party and the Progressive Party has played the countryside; weakened the settlements, moved power and money away, and deprived residents of control over resources, the natural assets that are the prerequisite for habitation.
-These parties, which present themselves as guardians of the countryside, bear the greatest responsibility for government regional policy during the republican era and especially over the last thirty years.
-And the government's policy has been to weaken the settlements and strengthen the centralized power of the state and the largest companies, reduce competition and new business formation, transform communities from independent units into powerless fishing outposts or branches.
+Thus, the regional policy of the Independence Party and the Progressive Party has affected the countryside; weakening communities, moving power and money away, and depriving residents of control over resources, the natural assets that are the prerequisite for settlement.
+These parties, which present themselves as guardians of the countryside, bear the greatest responsibility for the government's regional policy during the republican era and especially over the last thirty years.
+And the government's policy has been to weaken communities and strengthen the centralized power of the state and the largest companies, reduce competition and new business formation, transforming communities from independent entities into powerless fishing outposts or branches.

-The Socialist Party of Iceland rises up against this policy.
-Its goal is to overthrow neoliberalism and restore public power over communities.
-The Socialist Party wants to rebuild the cooperative movement and people's ability to create their own job opportunities, bring the quota home, move decisions about the development and shaping of community infrastructure and basic systems out to the settlements, and build security in housing, healthcare, and social systems.
+The Socialist Party of Iceland (Sósíalistaflokkur Íslands) rises up against this policy.
+Its goal is to dismantle neoliberalism and restore public power over communities.
+The Socialist Party wants to rebuild the cooperative movement and people's ability to create their own job opportunities, bring the quota home, transfer decisions on the development and shaping of community infrastructure and basic systems to the regions, and build security in housing, healthcare, and social systems.

-It is the goal of socialists to build a society that provides security and a guaranteed livelihood for everyone.
-Socialist regional policy implies that this applies to all parts of the country; that people have the right to all basic community services wherever they live.
+It is the goal of the socialists to build a society that provides security and a guaranteed livelihood for all.
+Socialist regional policy implies that this applies to all parts of the country; that people have a right to all basic community services wherever they live.

 What is socialist regional policy?